nikorose87/RegressionMechDesign/README.md

 # Regression task for Intelligence Systems

-Regression tasks in Artificial Intelligence are not common, they are being used in fields as Finance, Surrogate Modelling \cite{Forrester2008} and Sensitivity Analysis \cite{Iooss2015}.
-This time your work will be focused in design, especifically, design of transtibial (Ankle-foot) prosthesis.
+Regression tasks in Artificial Intelligence are not common, they are being used in fields as Finance, Surrogate Modelling [Forrester2008] and Sensitivity Analysis [Iooss2015].
+This time your work will be focused on design, especifically, design of transtibial (Ankle-foot) prosthesis.

 The Design Variables in prosthesis have been studied along decades.
-Those variables can be grouped in the following according to \cite{Hansen2016}:
+Those variables can be grouped in the following according to [Hansen2016]:

 - Siffness/Flexibility.
 - Damping.